Umesh-Kumar-01/autograder/README.md

 Note :- Project is in progress...

+// This Project is the part of Cf-stress Project as a mini-Project.

 This AutoGrader can be used to test all the golang submissions which are present in a Directory.
 You have to just specify the absolute path of that Directory.
 Write Now It will contain the Names of the Users/File and the result (Test Cases passed or not)